inbravo/travel/march-2018/chakrata.md

 ##  Next day 10:00 AM Chakrata
 *	Packed my belongings and wore all my gears, before kicking my motorcycle
 *	around 9 hours ride in front of me, this time i am taking different route, which is comparatively shorter from the previous one
-*	Took here and there at several places while returning back
+*	Took pictures of several places while returning back.
+After all pictures are the only source of remembering these beautiful moments of my life

 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/IMG_20180311_135718.jpg)
 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/IMG_20180311_141537.jpg)